-Listed below are product tips for using the nCamp wood burning camp Stove and espresso-style Café.
+Listed below are product tips for using the nCamp wood burning camp Stove, espresso-style Café, and the Prep Surface.

-– Read the instructions provided with the stove.
+– Read the instructions provided with the nCamp Multi-fuel Stove.

 – It is best to gather 3-4 chamber-loads of dry twigs before lighting the stove.
 Break them to about 4 inches (10cm) long.